 * The lower figures typically reflect starting salaries.
 Higher salaries are awarded to those with greater experience and responsibility.
 Positions in Dublin sometimes command higher salaries.

 Labour Market Updates - Business Adviser

-Employment growth was strong for this occupation and there is evidence that employers are finding it difficult to find suitable candidates in the available labour market.
-Demand appears to relate primarily to the IT and financial sectors.
+Employment growth was strong for this occupation with demand relating primarily to roles in the IT and financial sectors.